maartenschellens/map_viz/README.md

 # map_viz
 Scripts that cover (animated) map visualizations.
-In the coming month, I'll be adding scripts of some of the visuals I've been posting on Reddit.
+Many of these have been posted through my [Reddit account](https://www.reddit.com/user/tochmaarweerpizza/posts/)